javidjamae/data-science/masters-prep/natural-language-processing/assignment-01-sentiment-classification.md

 # Assignment 1: Sentiment Classification

 This assignment is from [this course](https://www.cs.utexas.edu/~gdurrett/courses/online-course/materials.html) and the original assignment [is here](https://www.cs.utexas.edu/~gdurrett/courses/online-course/a1.pdf).
+The code is in the [a1-distrib](./a1-distrib/README.md) folder.

 ## Overview